invariantlabs-ai/docs/docs/mcp-scan/index.md

 Use MCP-scan to safeguard your MCP integrations.
 </div>

-[MCP-scan](https://github.com/invariantlabs-ai/mcp-scan) is a security scanning tool, that uses Invariant's security stack, to ensure the MCP integrations you are using in MCP clients such as Cursor, Claude and Windsurf are safe.
+[MCP-scan](https://github.com/invariantlabs-ai/mcp-scan) is a security scanning tool that uses Invariant's security stack to ensure the MCP integrations you are using in MCP clients, such as Cursor, Claude, and Windsurf are safe.

 <img src="./assets/proxy.svg" alt="mcp-scan-overview-diagram" class="textwidth" style="max-width: 480pt; margin: 40pt auto; display: block;" />